Program Curriculum

 Values Statement

-- Mutual Respect.
-We personify the highest levels of customer service and treat each other and our stakeholders with deference and respect.
+Mutual respect: We strive to treat each other and our stakeholders with respect.

-- Excellence.
-We seek continuous improvement and the highest levels and standards of leadership, teaching, research, and service.
-Our quest for excellence emphasizes the principles and practices of evidence based management.
+Excellence: We seek continuous improvement and the highest levels of standards of leadership, teaching, research, and service.
+Our quest for excellence emphasizes the principles and practices of evidence-based management.

 Goals, Objectives and Outcomes